mschult2/TextMeshScheduler/README.md

 tmp_text.ScheduleText("John Smith");
 ```

-Then make every header and field its own text mesh; no monolithic text meshes.
+Then make every header and field its own text mesh.
+No monolithic text meshes, or this won't work.

 And for best performance:
 * Disable autosize